Zabern Affair: The situation escalates

 On November 28, a huge crowd of people again assembled before the barracks, which led to a counter-reaction of the troops.
 Von Reuter instructed Second Lieutenant Schadt, who had command of the sentries at that time, to disperse the crowd.
 Schadt called the sentries to arms and ordered the crowd three times to disperse.
 The soldiers drove the crowd across the courtyard of the barracks into a side street, under threat of force of arms, and arrested a great number of people without any legal basis.
 Among the prisoners were the president, two judges and a prosecuting attorney of the Saverne court, who had accidentally become mixed up in the crowd when leaving the court building.
 Twenty-six of the arrested people were locked up in a coal cellar overnight.
-The editorial rooms of one of the local newspapers which had publicized Forstner were also illegally searched by soldiers after hints from an informant.
+The editorial rooms of one of the local newspapers which had publicized Forstner's transgressions were also illegally searched by soldiers after hints from an informant.
 A feeling as of as being under siege hung over the city, and machine guns were displayed in the streets.